peercoin/rfcs/text/0029-PoWTargetTimespan/0029-PoWTargetTimespan.md

 The `2ab` cross term is at second order in `1/(nInterval+1)`.
 We often assume `a` to be larger than `b`, as `a` represents a distance on order of PoW block spacing and b represents a distance on order of PoS block spacing, but in full generality we cannot assume such things.
-Still, this gives us an order of magnitude to examine, and pursue a time interval t (in units of hours because that is the PoW target spacing) such that:
+Still, this gives us an order of magnitude to examine, and pursue an `nPoWTargetTimespan` t (in units of hours because that is the PoW `nTargetSpacing`) such that:

 `2 * 1 hour * 0.1667 hours / (t hours + 1)^2 << 1`

-With `t=36 hours`, this comes out to `2.435e-4 << 1`, which is appropriate.
+With `t = 36 hours`, this comes out to `2.435e-4 << 1`, which is appropriate.
 We can even imagine an extreme case where PoS and PoW blocks are both an order of magnitude off target at the same time, and still we would be at `0.02435 << 1`.

 ### Drawback 3: Nonlinearity